We Need to Recognize that We Are All Saints and We Are All Sinners

 Enlightenment is a learning process.
 It is also a growth process.
 Being enlightened is not a birthright or an inherent and embedded state of being and intellectual or ethical awareness that we each have in the cradle and then simply use in its entirely in all of our interactions with one another over the years.

-Being enlightened needs to be a goal and a process — and it needs to put our intellect in charge of our beliefs, instincts and cultures, rather than having our lives shaped by our unquestioned cultures and motivated by instinctive emotional responses.
+Being enlightened needs to be a goal and a process — and the process needs to put our intellect in charge of our beliefs, instincts and cultures, rather than having our lives shaped by our unquestioned and unchallenged cultures and motivated by instinctive emotional responses.

 We all have a set of explicit core values that guide us and direct us as a functional paradigm at each given point in our lives, and those core values tend to evolve for each of us over time.
 We need to steer those values now in the right directions for us all to create a win-win society for us all.